Best UK Golf Betting Sites

 Golf events run all year round these days, so fans of the sport will almost always have a few different options to bet on.
 But here are some of the most popular tournaments and competitions for betting on golf in the UK, covering all of the major events on the sport's annual calendar:

-US Open: Unlike The Masters, the US Open - the United States Open Championship in full - is played on a different course every year, making it a different challenge for elite golfers.
-It is often one of the most difficult events of the year as courses are set up to make low-scoring tricky.
+US Open: Unlike The Masters, the US Open - the United States Open Championship in full - is played on a different course yearly, making it a different challenge for elite golfers.
+It is often one of the most challenging events of the year as courses are set up to make low-scoring tricky.
 The prize pool at the US Open is usually the biggest of the four majors, which helps to make the competition to win the trophy even more ferocious.
 Justin Rose is among the former winners.

-US PGA: Usually played in May on the weekend before Memorial Day, the US PGA follows on from The Masters and is the second major of the year on golf's annual calendar.
-PGA winners always get an automatic invitation to play in the other three majors, with courses that hold the event including Kiawah Island Golf Resort.
-Americans tend to dominate with Woods and Brooks Koepka among the players to have won the US PGA more than once, with Northern Ireland's superstar Rory McIlroy also having tasted victory on multiple occasions at the championships.
+US PGA: Usually played in May on the weekend before Memorial Day, the US PGA Championship follows on from The Masters and is the second major of the year on golf's annual calendar.
+PGA winners always get an automatic invitation to play in the other three majors, with courses that hold the event, including Kiawah Island Golf Resort.
+Americans tend to dominate, with Woods and Brooks Koepka among the players to have won the US PGA more than once, with Northern Ireland's superstar Rory McIlroy also having tasted victory on multiple occasions at the championships.

 The Olympics: Golf might not be seen as a classic Olympic sport, but the fact the event only takes place every four years means it is a cherished prize for players to compete for.
 It also gives them a chance to represent their country on a global stage, which does not happen a lot in golf, while there are both men's and women's medals up for grabs in golf at the Olympics.
 Golf only returned to the Olympics in 2016, with Justin Rose taking gold for Great Britain in the men's event while the women's competition was won by South Korean golfer Inbee Park in Rio, Brazil.

-PGA Tour: As well as the majors detailed above, golf fans can bet on PGA Tour events throughout the year as well.
+PGA Tour: As well as the majors detailed above, golf fans can bet on PGA Tour events throughout the year.
 The Players Championship is one of the top competitions on the PGA Tour, with World Golf Championships events also attracting the attention of golf fans.
 These four lucrative golf competitions are as follows: WGC-Workday Championship, WGC-Dell Technologies Match Play, WGC-Fedex St. Jude Invitational, and WGC-HSBC Champions.

 European Tour: On this side of the Atlantic is the European Tour, but despite the name, some of the leading events are now held in other countries around the world as well.
 British players tend to cut their teeth on the European Tour before switching to the PGA Tour.
 Top events on the European Tour include the Abu Dhabi HSBC Championship, the Scottish Open, the BMW PGA Championship, and the DP World Tour Championship, which always takes place in Dubai.

 FedEx Cup: At the end of the season on the PGA Tour, the leading performers take each other on for the FedEx Cup, which is one of the biggest prizes up for grabs in the entire sport.
 The format of the event has been tweaked a number of times but, at the present time, it sees the top 125 players in the FedEx Cup standings the FedEx Cup Playoffs - which are three events.
 It starts with The Northern Trust - which is played at the Liberty National Golf Club, in Jersey City - before moving on to the BMW Championship at Medinah Country Club in Illinois.
-Golfers will be whittled down to 30 elite stars during these two tournaments and they go on to compete in The Tour Championship for a prize pool that totals millions of dollars.
-Rory McIlroy and Tiger Woods have both won the FedEx Cup more than once, with interest in the event growing by the year.
+Golfers will be whittled down to 30 elite stars during these two tournaments, and they go on to compete in The Tour Championship for a prize pool that totals millions of dollars.
+Rory McIlroy and Tiger Woods have won the FedEx Cup more than once, with interest in the event growing yearly.

 Tips and Strategies for Betting on Golf